Beusted/Xi-Smartwatch/README.md

-## Xi-Smartwatch
+# Xi-Smartwatch
-# Brought to yo by the Xi Class of Theta Tau
+## Brought to you by the Xi Class of Theta Tau

 The smartwatch is a touch screen device with two simple apps and one complex app.